DataDog/hiring-engineers/answers.md

 ![link_dash](./screenshots/link_dash.png)

-The alert will also be shown in the *Events* list:
+The alert will also be shown in the *Events* list.

 ![alert_event](./screenshots/alert_event.png)